Mantano/iridium/README.md

 which is a private company.
 As a consequence:

 - You can support this work by [becoming a sponsor](https://github.com/sponsors/Mantano);
-- One of the sponsorship tiers gives full access to Iridium's highly optimized "navigator" component source code.
+- One of the sponsorship tiers gives full access to Iridium's optimized "navigator" component.
-  However, *please note that the Iridium SDK can easily be used without this paid "navigator" component*.
-In this case, you (obviously) have to develop it by yourself.

 ## Migrating an existing R2-based platform-specific app